 Benefits of Dumbbell Lat Exercises

-Working out your lats provides plenty of garden-variety fitness gains, including greater upper-body strength, enhanced hypertrophy, and improved overhead mobility and flexibility.
-But what benefits do you get from using dumbbells specifically?
+Working out your lats can provide plenty of garden-variety fitness gains, including greater upper-body strength, enhanced hypertrophy, as well as improved overhead mobility and flexibility.
+But what benefits do you get from using dumbbells, specifically?

 Uses a Full Range of Motion

-According to SAGE Open Medicine4, “training with a full ROM produces similar or greater increases in muscle size than training with partial ROM,” so dumbbells have a clear advantage over barbells in this regard.
+According to SAGE Open Medicine4, “Training with a full ROM produces similar or greater increases in muscle size than training with partial ROM.”
+As such, dumbbells have a clear advantage over barbells in this regard.

 Helps Correct Muscle Imbalances